shahrulbakar96/Covid-19-Analysis/README.md

 WHERE location = 'Malaysia'
 	  AND date > '2023-01-01'
 ```
+#### Answer
-There was an increase of 0.31% with 103237 total of new cases and 336 deaths in the span of 10 months in 2023.
+- There was an increase of 0.31% with 103237 total of new cases and 336 deaths in the span of 10 months in 2023.

 ### Covid Cases from All Countries